Permissionless-Software-Foundation/ipfs-coord/dev-docs/ipfs-coord-specifications.md

 This reflects the [Clean Architecture](https://troutsblog.com/blog/clean-architecture) design pattern.

+## Configuration

+When instantiating the ipfs-coord library, the following configuration inputs can be passed to its constructor via an object with the indicated properties:

+- `ipfs`: (required) An instance of [js-ipfs](https://www.npmjs.com/package/ipfs).
+IPFS must be instantiated outside of ipfs-coord and passed into it when instantiating the ipfs-coord library.
+- `bchjs`: (required) An instance of [bch-js](https://www.npmjs.com/package/@psf/bch-js). bch-js must be instantiated outside of ipfs-coord and passed into it when instantiating the ipfs-coord library.
+- `type`: (required) A string with the value of 'browser' or 'node.js', to indicate what type of app is instantiating the library.
+This will determine the types of Circuit Relays the library can connect to.
+- `statusLog`: A function for handling status output strings on the status of ipfs-coord.
+This defaults to `console.log` if not specified.
+- `privateLog`: A function for handling private messages passed to this node from peer nodes.
+This defaults to `console.log` if not specified.

 ## Entities

 Entities make up the core business concepts.
 If these entities change, they fundamentally change the entire app.